Is Brachioplasty A Good Alternative to Liposuction?

 Individuals can develop loose skin along the upper inner arm due to age, gravity, or weight fluctuation.
 Brachioplasty and liposuction are two body contouring options that can help target this area.
 While one procedure focuses on removing excess fat, the other concentrates on tightening up loose, draping skin.
 For some patients, both surgical techniques are done simultaneously for optimal contouring results.
 At J. Timothy Katzen, M.D.
 Beverly Hills, men and women can get help reshaping and sculpting their upper arms to feel better about how they look.

-Dr. Katzen is a board-certified plastic surgeon who offers his expertise and surgical experience with a wide variety of cosmetic procedures available at his private practice in Beverly Hills, CA. During a thorough consultation, patients can discuss their concerns while Dr. Katzen develops the right surgical plan.
+Dr. Katzen is a plastic surgeon who offers his expertise and surgical experience with a wide variety of cosmetic procedures available at his private practice in Beverly Hills, CA. During a thorough consultation, patients can discuss their concerns while Dr. Katzen develops the right surgical plan.
 Learn more about the difference between an arm lift and liposuction, and how both techniques may be the right cosmetic solution.

 What is brachioplasty?

 An arm lift, also known as brachioplasty, can help individuals with excess, loose skin from the elbow to the shoulder.
 It is often a common issue for men and women after losing a significant amount of weight.
 Some patients deal with excess skin, laxity, and stretch marks due to genetics.
 Even the natural process of aging can cause the dreaded "bat wings," making older men and women feel self-conscious about their arms.
 Arm lift surgery is a delicate balance of eliminating unwanted pockets of fatty tissue with liposuction while removing loose skin for optimal results.
-Working closely with a board-certified plastic surgeon like Dr. Katzen will ensure the right body contouring techniques are used to give each patient optimal results.
+Working closely with a plastic surgeon like Dr. Katzen will ensure the right body contouring techniques are used to give each patient optimal results.

 What about brachioplasty vs. liposuction?